fleetbase/fleetbase/README.md

 # ⭐️ Overview

-Fleetbase is an open-source platform designed for the efficient management and orchestration of logistics and supply chain operations.
+Fleetbase is an open-source modular platform designed for the efficient management and orchestration of logistics operations.
 It serves as both a powerful operational tool for businesses and a flexible foundation for developers.
 The platform's core is built around a collection of "extensions," which create a customizable framework capable of meeting a wide range of supply chain and logistics requirements.

-Each extension in Fleetbase is purposefully engineered to fulfill specific roles within the supply chain and logistics ecosystem.
+Each extension in Fleetbase is purposefully engineered to fulfill specific roles within the logistics ecosystem.
 Users have the freedom to create their own extensions, expanding the platform's ecosystem and ensuring its adaptability to various use cases.
 This extensible nature keeps Fleetbase at the forefront of addressing diverse logistical and supply chain needs now and in the future.

 <p align="center" dir="auto">
   <img src="https://github.com/fleetbase/fleetbase/assets/816371/deef79fa-e30c-4ce9-8a04-0dee990ffd9d" alt="Fleetbase Console" width="600" style="max-width: 100%;" />